G-Francio/G-Francio.github.io/assets/md/papers_first_author.md

 2. **The probabilistic random forest applied to the QUBRICS survey: improving the selection of high-redshift quasars with synthetic data**, Guarneri et al. 2022

-    We test whether using synthetic data is beneficial to the selection of bright (i < 18) and high-redshift (z > 2.5) QSOs.
+    We test whether using synthetic data can be beneficial to the selection of bright (i < 18) and high-redshift (z > 2.5) QSOs.
 Synthetic data are generated using a parametric spectral energy distribution.
 We find that:
     - The best results are obtained when training with a mix of syntetic and spectroscopically confirmed QSOs;
     - Training with syntetic data allows to recover extreme cases (e.g., very bright targets);
     - Using colours instead of magnitudes produces better results;